Business Resources By Topic

 - Public Counsel (Child Care Tailored Resource)

-A nonprofit law firm working to strengthen racial and economic justice.
-Its Early Care and Education Law Unit offers free legal assistance and supports for home-based child care providers and nonprofit child care centers, including helping them navigate contracts and employment laws.
+Public Counsel is a nonprofit law firm working to strengthen racial and economic justice.
+Its Early Care and Education Unit offers free legal assistance and supports for home-based child care providers and nonprofit child care centers, including help navigating contracts and employment laws.
 Public Counsel also hosts law-related trainings for child care providers.
-Learn more on Public Counsel’s ECE Law Unit webpage and sign up for Public Counsel’s newsletter.
-You can also search Public Counsel’s resources for child care providers, which include resources like a Sample Parent-Provider Contract and information on the Americans with Disabilities Act.
+Learn more on Public Counsel’s ECE Unit webpage and sign up for Public Counsel’s newsletter.
+You can also search their resource page, which includes resources like a Sample Parent-Provider Contract and information on the Americans with Disabilities Act.
+Search for "child care" under keywords or select "Early Care & Education" under Focus Area for relevant resources.

 - LA Regional Small Business Legal Aid Program (City Resource)